citusdata/citus_docs/develop/reference_workarounds.rst

 ::

-  ERROR:  could not run distributed query with GROUPING SETS, CUBE, or ROLLUP
+  ERROR:  could not run distributed query with GROUPING
   HINT:  Consider using an equality filter on the distributed table's partition column.

 There is a trick, though.
 We can pull the relevant information to the coordinator as a temporary table: